Mortimyrrh/Mycelia-Forge/Design Plan.md

 - Custom blocks.
 - A few structures.
 - Relative cords of 64:1.
 - Negative Mycelial Decay effect applied to the player.
+- considering using a https://github.com/fogleman/physarum sim to grow networks for teleportation

 ### Mycelial Decay (Effect) (working outside the network)
 - A damaging effect applied to the player when in the network.